International Conference Culture & Mental Health: call for contributions

 24 and 25 November 2022 | Museum Dr. Guislain | Ghent

-Museum Dr. Guislain and Iedereen Leest teamed up to deliver the International Conference Culture & Mental Health 2 on Thursday 24 and Friday 25 November 2022.
-We are looking for proposals from people working on creative, art-based, innovative or out-of-the-box projects.
-You can submit a contribution by 1 March 2022.
-Enrollment will start in June 2022.
+Museum Dr. Guislain and Iedereen Leest teamed up to deliver the International Conference Culture & Mental Health on Thursday 24 and Friday 25 November 2022.
+Proposals have been submitted from people working on creative, art-based, innovative or out-of-the-box projects.
+Enrollment will start in summer 2022.

 Cultural & Mental Health international conference will take place in Ghent, Belgium on 24 and 25 November 2022.
 This conference seeks to promote learning, discussion and debate around cultural interventions aimed at improving the wellbeing of people recovering from mental health difficulties or people in a vulnerable situation.